Japanese Mayo (Kewpie Style Mayonnaise)

 So if you want to taste the real thing you will have to take a trip to the land of the rising sun.

-What’s the Difference Between Kewpie Mayo and American Mayonnaise?
+What’s the Difference Between Japanese Mayo and Regular Mayonnaise?

-- Japanese mayo (kewpie mayo) is made using only the yolk part of the eggs, oil, vinegar, salt, MSG, and a mix of natural spices and flavorings.
+- Japanese mayo (kewpie) is made using only the yolk part of the eggs, oil, vinegar, salt, MSG, and a mix of natural spices and flavorings.
 The taste is assertively bright, fruity, tangy, and eggy.

-- Eggs: While American mayonnaise uses the entire egg, only the yolk is used for Kewpie mayo.
+- Eggs: While regular mayonnaise uses the entire egg, only the yolk is used for Kewpie mayo.
 You are going to need two for this recipe.

 - Dashi powder: I’m using 1/4 teaspoon to add umami to the mayo but you are free to add more if you’d like it to be more funky.
 Don’t go overboard though!
 I suggest only adding a few more granules at a time since dashi powder is quite flavorful.